Inseparable local uniformization: Monoids

-(iii) We say that $X_\Sigma$ as above is {\em regular} if all stalks $\calO_\sigma$ are of the form $\bfZ^l\times\bfN^m$ (or $\ocalO_\sigma$ is free); this happens if and only if the associated toric variety over a field $k$ is regular.
+(iii) We say that $X_\Sigma$ as above is {\em regular} if all stalks $\calO_\sigma$ are of the form $\bfZ^l\times\bfN^m$.
+An equivalent condition is that all monoids $\ocalO_\sigma$ are free.
+This happens if and only if the associated toric variety over a field $k$ is regular.
 By \cite[Ch.
 1, Th.
 11]{KKMS} and its proof, any fan $\Sigma$ has a refinement by a regular fan $\Xi$.
 This claim can be considered as a combinatorial (or monoidal) global desingularization $X_\Xi\to X_\Sigma$, and it implies toric (and toroidal) desingularization.
 In a sense, this is the "combinatorial part" of the desingularization of varieties.
-Passing to the dual monoids (the monoids of functions) one easily deduces Theorem \ref{simth}, which is a monoidal analog of local uniformization along a valuation (that is formulated in the dual language). \end{rem}
+Passing to the dual monoids (the monoids of functions) one easily deduces Theorem \ref{simth}, which is a monoidal analog of local uniformization along a valuation but is formulated in the dual language. \end{rem}

 \begin{rem} (i) One can also define a monoidal Riemann-Zariski space $\RZ_\Lam$ to be the set of all valuation monoids of $\Lam$ provided with the natural quasi-compact Zariski (and compact constructible) topology and a sheaf of monoids.
-We do not give all details but note that on the level of sets it can be described as follows: there is one generic point of height zero; the set of points $M$ of height one can be naturally identified with the unit sphere $S(\Lam^*_\bfR)$ in $\Lam^*_\bfR:=\Hom(\Lam,\bfR_+^\times)$ by normalizing an order preserving functional $\lam_M:M\to\bfR_+^\times$; each point $M$ of height one and such that the directional tangents of $\lam_M$ are not linearly independent over $\bfQ$ possesses infinitely closed points of height two corresponding to rational directions through $M$ in $S(\Lam^*_\bfR)$, etc.
+We do not give all details but note that on the level of sets it can be described as follows: there is one generic point of height zero; the set of points $M$ of height one can be naturally identified with the unit sphere $S(\Lam^*_\bfR)$ in $\Lam^*_\bfR:=\Hom(\Lam,\bfR_+^\times)$ by normalizing an order preserving functional $\lam_M{\colon}M\to\bfR_+^\times$; if a point $M$ is of height one and the projective coordinates of $\lam_M$ are not linearly independent over $\bfQ$ then $M$ possesses specializations of height two corresponding to rational directions through $M$ in $S(\Lam^*_\bfR)$, and so on for higher heights.

 (ii) Alternatively, $\RZ_\Lam$ can be described as the projective limit of all $X_\Sigma$'s, where $\Sigma$ runs through the set of all complete rational fans.
-Note also that $\RZ_\Lam$ is a kind of completion of $S(\Lam^*_\bfR)$ with respect to the G-topology generated by rational polyhedra.
+Note also that $\RZ_\Lam$ is the set of points of the site (or topos) of $S(\Lam^*_\bfR)$ provided with the $G$-topology of rational polyhedra.